whoji/grid-rogue/readme.md

 * 4/19/2020 | more on the design doc.
 * 4/22/2020 | major refact with dir str. added item
 * 5/27/2020 | many many changes in the last 1 month. updated doc
+* 6/26/2020 | not many changes in the last 1 month. its slowing down :()